 Natural Bea Natural Beauty Theme Representations Natural England Commentary The proposed extension meets the Natural Beauty Criterion The majority of respondents agreed that the proposed extension met the Natural Beauty Criterion.
 Examples of views and evidence relating to the natural beauty of the area include: ANON-VUXE-WS1W-T (Waverley Borough Council) 'Waverley also broadly supports the specific areas within Waverley proposed for inclusion in the AONB.
 The Council agrees with the accompanying assessment that the quality of the proposed areas is of sufficient natural beauty to be included in the AONB.'
 ANON-VUXE-WE6A-U 'I would like to highlight that the Dockenfield Hills area includes an area of undulating pastoral farmland as well as areas of ancient woodland, a high concentration of mature hedgerow, as well as trees and veteran trees associated with former parkland at Frensham Heights.
 The special qualities of this landscape relate to its tranquil and rural backwater ambience - the rural villages of Dockenfield and Spreakley lie within it as do various vernacular farmhouses and oast houses connected by a network of small rural lanes.
 This is reinforced by the established character of ancient woods, the pattern of well managed hedgerows and majestic oaks, and rural winding lanes which impart an established character.
-In this landscape and higher ridges afford long distance views.
+In this landscape settlements nestle in the gentle folds of the landscape and higher ridges afford long distance views.
 It's a first rate area and an A-grade landscape.
 It deserves to be preserved.'
-ANON-VUXE-WMS9-R 'My land is covered with ancient oaks, undulating pastures, steep fields, hedges, streams, pond and Commentary Natural England agrees that land within the proposed Extension Area meets the natural beauty criterion for designation as AONB and that additional evidence provided by respondents supports the findings of the Natural Beauty Assessment.
+Commentary Natural England agrees that land within the proposed Extension Area meets the natural beauty criterion for designation as AONB and that additional evidence provided by respondents supports the findings of the Natural Beauty Assessment.
 Natural England has also taken account of detailed responses requesting changes to the boundary and proposes some amendments.
 These are set out below.